 A student-directed research investigation into a contemporary ethical issue is undertaken which relates to the application of genetic knowledge, reproductive science, inheritance or adaptations and interdependencies beneficial for survival.

 Area of Study 1: How is inheritance explained?

 Area of Study 2: How do inherited adaptations impact on diversity?

-Area of Study 3: How is science used to explore and communicate bioethical issues?
+Area of Study 3: How do humans use science to explore and communicate contemporary bioethical issues?